Rainbow P-12 College prides itself on providing a diverse, engaging and challenging curriculum from P-12 level.

 CAFÉ Reading

-In the Junior School this year, we have implemented CAFÉ Reading.
+In the Junior School we implement CAFE Reading.
 This involves Comprehension, Accuracy, Fluency and Expanding Vocabulary when reading.
 It’s a fun way for the students to remember reading strategies and to sustain read for longer periods of time.
 The students love the reading characters and have found a real passion for reading, using their new strategies.

 Reading eggs